Back to Blog

 Pros and Cons

-• Exceptional customer service
+• Excellent customer support

-• Easy-to-use
+• Easy-to-use interface

-• Uploading multiple files can be time-consuming
+• Uploading multiple files can be slow

 Pros and cons from G2.